-For 3 reasons, 2021 COP's goals were maybe tougher than a-vague Paris Agreement.
+On 3 reasons, 2021 COP's goals were tougher than vaguer Paris Agreement.
 1) Rich nations' big 'commitments' of \$100 Billion/year for developing nations were easier to just mouth at Paris - than actually mobilize at Glasgow.
-2) Making global carbon market rules was tougher than talk, like seen in a US Congress flailing on a disintegrating BBB.
-3) Most blatant, cuts big enough to keep to 'just' 2 degrees C heating - let alone 1.5 C - were obviously far deeper than what nations were prepared to offer at COP26.
-Commitments on offer were far short of 2 degrees C. 1.5 C via 45% fewer emissions end of decade, a bridge much too far.
-Consider that simply adding up all 2021 commitments COP26, meant emissions if followed, would drop by oh ... umm, ahem, Nothing at All!
-Instead, they'd go Up +14% higher - on best commitments of 2021.
-For example Canada increased its ambitions at COP26, yet its new 'tougher' goals were so lax, that they'd still be in line with 4 degrees C further heating.
+2) Global carbon rules, tougher than talk, like seen in US Congress flailing on disintegrating BBB.
+3) Most blatant, cuts big enough to keep to 2 degrees C heating - let alone 1.5 C - were obviously far deeper than what nations were prepared to offer at COP26.
+Commitments on offer were far short of 2 degrees; 1.5 via 45% fewer emissions, a bridge much too far.
+Simply adding up all 2021 commitments COP26, meant emissions, if followed, would drop by oh ... umm, ahem, Nothing!
+Instead, they'd go Up +14% higher on best commitments of 2021.
+Say, Canada increased ambitions at COP26, yet its new 'tougher' goals were so lax, that they'd still be in line with 4 degrees C further heating.

-Physics & chemistry give us a total carbon budget: how much emissions if we're to have a 50% chance of not going past 1.5 degrees C heating.
-It's 2,890 Bn tonnes of CO_2 - but we'd emitted 2,390 Bn tonnes by 2019.
-Left 400 Bn tonnes by 2022, but since we spew 40 Bn tonnes/year - to stay under 1.5 C is now impossible; we're toast.
-On current trends we'll pass that max carbon ceiling very soon.
+Physics & chemistry give us a total carbon budget: how much emissions left if we're to have a 50% chance of not going past 1.5 degrees C. It's 2,890 Bn tonnes of CO_2 - but, we'd emitted 2,390 Bn tonnes by 2019.
+Left 400 Bn tonnes by 2022, but since we spew 40 Bn tonnes/year to stay under 1.5 C is now impossible; we're toast.
+On current trends we'll pass that carbon ceiling very soon.
 It's laughable to think we'll go for years - then, switch off in 2030 all CO_2 emissions 100% at once.
+In 1824, Frenchman Joseph Fourier showed how Earth is warmer than a planet without an atmosphere.
 In 1856, brilliant American scientist Eunice Foote noted how CO_2 warms inside a jar; she predicted CO_2 can cause climate change - a century & a half ago.
-John Tyndall in 1860s noted correctly too how greater CO_2 , water vapor, plus methane could all impact & heat the planet's climate.
-Over a century ago, Svante Arrhenius & Arvid Hogbom of Sweden determined How, and Why, a then-forecasted 3 degrees+ C rise in global warming results from each 3/2 rise in CO_2 .
-The ratio since refined, but principle roughly is same, with more heating at poles than at the equator.
+John Tyndall in 1860s correctly showed how greater CO_2 , water vapor, plus methane could all impact & heat the planet's climate.
+Over a century ago, Svante Arrhenius & Arvid Hogbom of Sweden determined the How, and Why, a then-forecasted 3 degrees+ C rise in global warming results from each 3/2 rise in CO_2 .
+The ratio has since been refined, but principle roughly is same with more heating at poles than at equator.
 A linear increase first of the CO_2 , meant by a power law for the second; temperatures rising up as a logarithm of CO_2 .